Pam2020/AWS_for_DataEngineering/Day1/Basics.md

 - **Storage and computer requirements**: Acts as a centralized data store, storage requirements range from terabytes to petabytes.
 Compute-intensive data reads.

 - OLAP is used to analyze data collected through OLTP.
-For example, popular products are identified and used for inventory budgeting.
+For example, popular products are identified and used for inventory budgeting, predict customer behaviour based on purchase trends  etc.

 ### OLTP: